tazitoo/openaps_reduce_comms/README.md

 # openaps_reduce_comms
-Helper scripts to reduce communications with CGM and pump.
+Helper scripts for use with openaps to reduce communications with CGM and pump.

 I use openaps as a predictive model controller to manage my blood sugar/T1D.
 I use advanced features (auto-sensitivity and advanced meal assist) that require relatively long historical records from my CGM and my pump.